 Petter’s Short List contains all music reviewed in this blog post.
 Click here to listen and/or subscribe.
 The playlist changes every month.

-Petter’s Long List contains all music previously reviewed from December 2021 and onwards.
+Petter’s Long List contains all music previously reviews from December 2021 and onwards.
 Click here to listen and/or subscribe.
 The playlist is extended every month.

-You may also listen to the singles and sample tracks from each album reviewed by clicking on the title.
+You may also listen to the singles and albums reviewed by clicking on the covers.